Forthcoming: West meets East: Papers in historical lexicography and lexicology from across the globe

 Mathilde Le Meur

-Following a master’s in document management and another in history in Lorient, Mathilde Le Meur is currently preparing a PhD in Digital humanities at the University of Grenoble-Alpes looking at early French cook books through their terminology.
-She is particularly concerned by questions by developing novel paradigms in interactive digital publishing.
+Following a master’s in Document Management and another in History in Lorient, Mathilde Le Meur is currently preparing a PhD in Digital Humanities at the University of Grenoble-Alpes.
+Her research focuses on the terminology of French cookbooks.
+She is particularly interested in developing innovative approaches to interactive digital publishing.

 Andrés Echavarría Peláez

-Andrés Echavarría Peláez, after completing studies in pedagogy for the teaching of the arts, pursued a master’s degree in Document Management in Lorient.
-He is currently working towards a PhD in Digital Humanities at the University of Montpellier III, focusing on the development of annotation models for the document management of the Spanish Inquisition processes.
+After completing studies in pedagogy for the teaching of the arts, Andrés Echavarría Peláez pursued a master’s degree in Document Management in Lorient.
+He is currently working towards a PhD in Digital Humanities at the University of Montpellier III, focusing on the development of annotation models for the document management of Spanish Inquisition processes.
 His research particularly emphasizes the creation of controlled vocabularies and ontologies for the digital structuring and management of textual data.

 book cover